koculu/ZoneTree/README.md

 | RocksDb string-string            | 8215 ms | 16146 ms | 23760 ms   | 72491 ms   |

 Notes:
 The bottleneck is the disk flushes on the write-ahead log.

-ZoneTree offers 3 WAL modes.
+### ZoneTree offers 3 WAL modes to let you make a flexible tradeoff.

-The Immediate mode gives the best durability with slower write speeds.
+* The Immediate mode provides maximum durability but slower write speed.

-The CompressedImmediate mode gives medium durability with faster speed.
-(Compression requires chunks to be filled before flush.)
+* The CompressedImmediate mode provides faster write speed but less durability.
+(Compression requires chunks to be filled before the flush.)

-The Lazy mode is faster with less durability.
+* The Lazy mode provides faster write speed but less durability.
+(Log entries are queued to be written in a separate thread.)

-In case of crashes/power cuts, the immediate mode ensures that the inserted data is not lost.
+In case of a crash/power cut, the immediate mode ensures that the inserted data is not lost.
 RocksDb does not have immediate WAL mode.
+It is similar to the CompressedImmediate mode.
 (reference:http://rocksdb.org/blog/2017/08/25/flushwal.html)

 ### Environment: